Last Hominin Standing: Extreme Adaptation of Late Pleistocene Humans

 - Resourceful and Intelligent, Unidentified Hominins Flourished in Arabia Using “Old School” Stone Tools

 As dense tropical rainforests replaced mixed grass and woodlands, other hominins in Southeast Asia went extinct.
 Ecological flexibility, supported by unique technologies and the capacity for social relationships and symbolism, seem to have carried Homo sapiens through the climactic fluctuations of the Late Pleistocene, however.
 The authors concede that more work is needed to conclusively test the ecological distinction between hominin species.

 The discovery of Denisovan populations in the tropical environments of Asia or application of this isotopic approach to other hominins in the tropics could yet show Homo sapiens to be less exceptional.
 Nonetheless, for the time being it seems that it was our species that could best adapt to the variety of environments across the face of the planet, leaving it, by the end of the Pleistocene, the last hominin standing.

 Top Image: Adaptation to harsh climates and isolated lands helped Late Pleistocene humans outlive other hominins.
 Source: Gorodenkoff

 The article, originally titled ‘ Evidence of Late Pleistocene human colonization of isolated islands beyond Wallace's Line ,’ was a press release by Max Planck Institute for the Science of Human History and was published on Eurekalert.
-It may be edited for content and length.

 Source: Patrick Roberts et al. Isotopic evidence for initial coastal colonization and subsequent diversification in the human occupation of Wallacea, Nature Communications (2020).
 DOI: 10.1038/s41467-020-15969-4